-By February 2011, Reddit had managed to take over Digg in terms of traffic numbers.
+By February 2011, Reddit had managed to overtake Digg in terms of traffic.
 A month later, Rose announced his resignation from Digg.
 Days prior, reports had emerged that showed him not using his own Digg account for weeks or months at a time.

 To keep the lights on, Digg, in July, raised a round of bridge financing worth $5 million.
 The funding was necessary to settle a $1.5 million outstanding debt with Silicon Valley Bank.
 In August, Digg had managed to completely restore version three.
 Unfortunately, nobody really cared anymore.

 While the company continued to add new features, such as Newsroom, a new section of the site that features automatically curated news content on specific topics, it didn’t really move the needle anymore.

 In July 2012, after months of trying to survive, Digg announced that it had been sold after all.
 The total price of the acquisition was equal to about $16 million and split up into:

 - $12 million for the Digg team paid by the Washington Post

 - $3.75 million to $4 million from LinkedIn for around 15 different patents (such as the “click a button to vote up a story” patent)

 - $500,000 and $725,000 paid by Betaworks (which incubated GIPHY, amongst many other apps) for its remaining assets, such as the domain, code, and data

 However, this wasn’t the end of Digg.
 Betaworks, soon after the acquisition commenced, announced that it would relaunch Digg.
 On July 31st, 2012, the new Digg was unveiled to the public.